Bounded sets of sheaves on compact Kaehler manifolds: Introduction

+Other applications are properness for the morphism ``Douady $\to$ Barlet'' and compactness for the moduli space of torsion free rank one sheaves on compact K\"ahler manifolds.
+We believe that our criterion may be further used to prove compactness of yet to be constructed moduli spaces of higher rank semistable sheaves over compact K\"ahler manifolds.

 We start by reviewing some properties of the homology Todd class which will serve as a replacement of the Hilbert polynomial.
-In the next section boundedness for sets of isomorphy classes of coherent sheaves is introduced and some basic properties are proven.
+Using semi-analytic Stein compacta in the next section boundedness for sets of isomorphism classes of coherent sheaves is introduced in the analytic set-up and some basic properties are proven.
 A boundedness result for reflexive sheaves of rank $1$ on compact K\"ahler normal spaces is also included.
-We prove the boundedness criterium in section \ref{main} and we end with the compactness result for the connected components of the Douady space of a compact K\"ahler manifold.
+We prove the boundedness criterion in section \ref{main} and we end with applications.

 {\em Acknowledgements:} I wish to thank Daniel Barlet and Julien Grivaux for several discussions and particularly Jon Magnusson for arousing my interest in these topics.
+Thanks are also due to the referees whose suggestions helped in improving the presentation.